ezagal1004/pxt-skillmap-sample/tutorials/platformer/activity4.md

 ## Step 3: Review the dropNewApple function

 Let's make sure our apple dropping function works with the new difficulty system.
+This function creates apples with random speeds based on our difficulty level.

 ```blocks
 // This function creates and drops a new apple